List of countries by charitable donation

-The following list of countries by charitable donation measures the generosity of nations by showing the percentage of GDP donated to non-profit organizations by individuals.
-The figures were published in January 2016 by the Charities Aid Foundation (CAF) in its report titled Gross Domestic Philanthropy.
+The following list of countries by charitable donation shows the total charitable donations from individuals within the nation, as a percentage of the nation's GDP.
+The figures were published in February 2016 by the Charities Aid Foundation (CAF) in its report titled Gross Domestic Philanthropy.
 The report only considers the 24 countries about which CAF was able to collect comprehensive data.